ahmedkhalifa14/CarZone/README.md

 <img src="https://github.com/ahmedkhalifa14/ShopApp/assets/87338764/de5690e7-6532-4cd2-a501-64752a746b7e" width ="350" height="250">

-CarZone App Divided into three Layers ui layer, data layer and domain layer
+CarZone App is Multi Module App Divided into three modules ui module or app module, data module and domain module

 <img src="https://github.com/ahmedkhalifa14/ShopApp/assets/87338764/133967e9-4399-4cfe-a4ec-21950802f12d" width ="350" height="250">

-UI layer
+UI module

-The role of the UI layer (or presentation layer) is to display the application data on the screen.
+The role of the UI module (or presentation module) is to display the application data on the screen.
 Whenever the data changes, either due to user interaction (such as pressing a button) or external input (such as a network response), the UI should update to reflect the changes.

-Data layer
+Data module

 The data layer of an app contains the business logic.
 The business logic is what gives value to your app—it's made of rules that determine how your app creates, stores, and changes data.

-Domain layer
+Domain module

-The domain layer is an optional layer that sits between the UI and data layers.
+The domain module is an optional module that sits between the UI and data module.

-The domain layer is responsible for encapsulating complex business logic, or simple business logic that is reused by multiple ViewModels.
+The domain module is responsible for encapsulating complex business logic, or simple business logic that is reused by multiple ViewModels.
 This layer is optional because not all apps will have these requirements.
 You should use it only when needed—for example, to handle complexity or favor reusability.

 # Tools And Techniques
 [Kotlin](https://kotlinlang.org/) As programming language